 Drunk drivers cause thousands of crashes each year in the United States.
 If you are involved in a car accident caused by a drunk driver, you can suffer serious and life-altering injuries and losses.

 Drunk driving accidents can be particularly devastating for injured victims.
 It is important to realize you are not alone in wanting justice and fair compensation for your injuries and losses.
-At Hasner Law, our team represents injured drunk driving accident victims and is committed to obtaining the best possible results for our clients in every case.
+At Hasner Law, our Atlanta car accident lawyers represent injured drunk driving accident victims and is committed to obtaining the best possible results for our clients in every case.
 If you would like to learn more about how we can help, please 678-888-4878 or contact us online as soon as you can.

 How Drunk Drivers Cause Crashes